jusito/docker-ftb-alpine/README.md

 </details>

 ### Healthcheck
 This container is using a health check default.
-It checks every 30s if the server status is available.
+It checks every 10s if the server status is available.
 If you don't want this use: `--no-healthcheck`
 * HEALTH_URL 127.0.0.1, maybe you want to set this to external address
 * HEALTH\_PORT _read from server.properties_

-### other config
+### additional config
 * FORCE_RELOAD false, if true the container redownloads the file everytime

 ### Internal Used (don't change please)